Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-5/README.md

 - Generating random numbers with Math.random().
 - Looping with for loops.
 - Casting primitives from large size to a smaller size.
-- Converting a String to an into with Integer.parseInt().
+- Converting a String into an int with Integer.parseInt().

 ## Generating random numbers
 ```java